souffle-lang/souffle-lang.github.io/pages/docs/components.md

 variations and want to overwrite behaviour of the super component.

 ## Type Parametrization and Inheritance

-Type parameters can passed around when inheriting.
-Example:
+Type parameters of super-components can be explicitly specified in sub-component declarations.
+For example,
 ```
 .comp A<T> { .... }
 .comp B<K> : A<K> { ... }
 ```
+defines a sub-component `B` with parameter `K` that is used to instantiate the super component with parameter `K` for inheriting for `B`.

-Although it is not recommended, the type parameter can be used as the base class:
+The type parameter can also be used as the base class
 ```
 .comp A<T> : T { ... }
 ```
+building a selective inheritance based on the type parameter `T`.
+The instantiation of `A<T>` defines which super component `A` is inheriting from.

 With inheritance, complex component instantiatons are implementable.
-For example, in the example below
+In the example below
 ```
 .init reach = Reachability<Graph<number>>   // syntax error
 ```